pavelloz/webpack-tailwindcss/README.md

 ## webpack setup includes
 * JS and CSS transpilation and minification done by ESBuild (FAST)
 * CSS extraction using `mini-css-extract-plugin`
-* Prefetched chunk as an example for you
-* Example of naming chunks
+* Example: Prefetched chunk, if you want to load faster critical parts of your build
+* Example: Asynchronously loaded chunks, to block page rendering when loading/parsing/executing
+* Example: Named chunks if you dont want your chunks to look like `2aae6c35c94fcfb415dbe95f408b9ce91ee846ed.js`

 ## PostCSS setup includes
 * [autoprefixer](https://github.com/postcss/autoprefixer) - Adding vendor prefixes, just in case.
 See package.json for `browserslist` config